ibauk/reglist/README.md

 **entrantorder:** *fieldlist*
 >Entrants will be listed on the spreadsheet in this order. *fieldlist* may contain SQL functions including **upper**, **lower**, etc and may also specify **DESC** to reverse the order.

+**weekly:** *true* / *false*
+>A chart shows entries per period.
+If this is true, the period is weekly otherwise the period is monthly.

+---

-### Reglist feature control
+## Reglist feature control
 A file, **reglist.yml**, if present in the current folder controls internal features such as auto-capitalisation of names and bikes.
-This YAML file contains a switch and two arrays of strings, one for names and the other for bikes.
-The switch **propercasenames:** if true causes all names to be presented in "proper" or "title" case (John Smith, Fred Bone).
+This YAML file contains the following optional settings:

+- The switch **propercasenames:** if true causes all names to be presented in "proper" or "title" case (John Smith, Fred Bone).
 Bike descriptions aren't given any blanket lettercase treatment.

-The list **specialnames:** specifies names with unusual lettercasing such as McKay or StJohn. **bikewords:** includes proper names such as Honda, Suzuki, Africa, Twin and so on as well as model codes such as "RS" or "N".
+- The list **specialnames:** specifies names with unusual lettercasing such as McKay or StJohn.

+- The list **bikewords:** includes proper names such as Honda, Suzuki, Africa, Twin and so on as well as model codes such as "RS" or "N".
 The entries must be specified using the desired lettercasing so most variations are catered for.

+- The string **defaultbike:** is used as a presentable substitute for descriptions such as "TBC", "to be advised" or "unknown".
+This string is also used in the case of descriptions consisting only of the manufacturer's name eg "Yamaha" might appear on certificates as "Yamaha motorbike".

+- The string **defaultre:** is a regular expression applied to bike descriptions.
+All matches are replaced with the value of defaultbike above.